xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **COMMAND LINE OPTIONS:**
 -dbs Path : specifies path where to store the database, './DBS' used if not specified
 -cdelay int : specifies the maximum delay for recovery data usage
--debug Int : specifies a debug mode (0: off, -1: short flow noalgo, 1: verbose, 2: verbose no algo, 3: verbose no dbs, 4: verbose no algo no dbs)
+-debug Int : specifies a debug mode (0: off, -1: short flow noalgo, 1: verbose, 2: verbose no algo)
 -dellogs : delete all existing logs
 -dmode Int : specifies an execution mode (0: default, 1: full test, 2: short test)
 -dumpentry : forces all entry values/activity to be written in a log file for debug (experimental)